 Su-Shin Izakaya also provides some of the best value on this list.
 Most sushi rolls cost less than $10, and the more expensive ones cost just a few bucks more.
 Their inexpensive lunch special with sushi or sashimi is a great way to try their food without breaking the bank, but honestly, your regular sushi order won’t cost much more than that anyway.

 Su-Shin Izakaya is located at 159 Aragon Avenue, Coral Gables, FL 33134.
 To learn more, visit their official website.

 You might not see North Bay Village on many local food lists, but the neighborhood is full of hidden culinary gems.
 One of those is Sushi Erika, which filled a big hole left by the area’s beloved Sushi Deli.
 For decades, Sushi Deli was the go-to spot in NBV for the namesake item; patrons would gladly wait hours to get a taste of some of the best sushi in town.

 Sadly, it closed in 2017, but the late owner’s daughter — Erika Kushi — opened Sushi Erika a year later less than a mile away.
-The crowds have followed, and for good reason: You’ll be hard pressed to find better flavors or a larger menu anywhere else nearby.
+The crowds have followed, and for good reason: You’ll be hard-pressed to find better flavors or a larger menu anywhere else nearby.
 Want a traditional roll?
 Sushi Erika has a ton.
 Looking for vegetarian options?
 Sushi Erika has plenty.
 Craving something creative?
-Try one of the restaurant’s signature rolls with BBQ Eel, white fish ceviche or other uncommon proteins.
+Try one of the restaurant’s signature rolls with BBQ Eel, white fish ceviche, or other uncommon proteins.
 There’s so much going on in the menu that you’ll quickly start thinking about repeat visits.

 Sushi Erika is located at 1700 John F. Kennedy Causeway #100, North Bay Village, FL 33134.
-Contact the restaurant at (786) 216-7216 for more information.
+For more information, call 786-216-7216.